Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Numerical Experiments

 \subsection{Results}

-\Cref{fig:results_training} shows the training curves for the three agent types.
+\paragraph{Training evaluation} \Cref{fig:results_training} shows the training curves for the three agent types.
 The average reward curves show similar convergence across agent types, although the baseline and rule-reward agents achieve slightly higher rewards after three million training steps.
 Note that for the displayed reward curves, the emergency penalty and \ac{colregs} reward term $r_\mathrm{colregs}$ are subtracted for comparability.
-The goal-reaching rate curves reflect the reward curves and the agents reach goals in about $\SI{90}{\percent}$ of all scenarios at the end of the training.
+The goal-reaching rate curves mirror the reward curves and the agents reach goals in about $\SI{90}{\percent}$ of all scenarios at the end of the training.
 We observe that the agent types without safety verification reach the goal slightly more often.

-There are no collisions and rule violations for the safe agent (see \cref{fig:results_training}c and \cref{fig:results_training}d).
+Importantly, there are no collisions and rule violations for the safe agent (see \cref{fig:results_training}c and \cref{fig:results_training}d).
 For the baseline and rule-reward agent, the collision rate is relatively stable around $\SI{5}{\percent}$ during the full training time.
-Rule violations reflect how often per episode the encounter rules are violated.
-For that, we count: \begin{itemize} \item every time step of violating the stand-on vessel position results; \item every crossing, overtaking and head-on encounter for which no proper collision avoidance maneuver is taken. \end{itemize} The rule violations for the baseline and rule-reward agent slightly decrease but never reach zero.
+Rule violations for the baseline and rule-reward agent slightly decrease but never reach zero.
+This suggests that complying with the \ac{colregs} effectively achieves collision avoidance.

-We evaluate the performance of the trained agents on handcrafted critical scenarios and scenarios from recorded traffic data\footnote{We will publish all scenarios on the \href{https://commonocean.cps.cit.tum.de/}{CommonOcean website}.}.
-For the rule-reward and baseline agent, we test their performance without safety verification, i.e., as trained, and with safety verification enabled.
-The results averaged over ten random seeds for each agent type are summarized in \cref{tab:deploy_results}.